Creating a Database and its tables

 To modify a column, double-click the column name in the Column Names panel.
 Alternatively, select the column name in the panel then click the Additional commands (cog) icon at the bottom of the panel and select Modify.

-The Delete button in the MODIFY A COLUMN dialog can be used to immediately delete the active column.
-Alternatively, select the column name in the Column Names panel, then click the Delete (trash can) icon at the bottom of the panel.
+As an alternative to using the Delete button in the Table Designer, clicking on the Delete (trash can) icon at the bottom of the panel will delete the selected column.
 You will be prompted to confirm the deletion: click Yes to continue, No to cancel the deletion.

 If you have existing VFP Data you can import it directly into Lianja format.